aaronlyy/ventus/README.md

-# ventus: a google dorking python library and cli
+# ventus: a google dorking library and cli

 ## how to use